Skip to content

 Dr. Abbott emphasizes the critical importance of RCME funding: “Without that funding, I don’t think our whole team would have access to training, and it improves patient care.”

-The Dease Lake team has used RCME funds to bring multiple courses to their community: The CARE Course twice, the BREATHE Airway course, ACLS and PALS training and now POCUS.
+The Dease Lake team has used RCME funds to bring multiple courses to their community: The CARE Course twice, the BREATHE Airway course, ACLS and PALS training and now HOUSE.
 Each course builds capacity that would be nearly impossible to develop through traditional models of sending physicians away for training.

 However, she notes an equity concern: all RSA A communities receive the same RCME allocation, regardless of remoteness.